Richard D. Robinson (engineer): Academic career

 Richard Robinson joined Lawrence Berkeley National Laboratory and University of California, Berkeley as a Lawrence Chemist Postdoctoral Fellow in Chemistry and Materials Science in the group of Paul Alivisatos, 2004-2008.
 In July 2008, he joined the Department of Materials Science and Engineering at Cornell University as an assistant professor.

 In 2016, Robinson spent time at the Institute of Chemistry at Hebrew University on a Fulbright Scholarship.

 Research

 Robinson works on size-, shape-, composition-, and surface-controlled nanoparticle synthesis, and nanoparticle assembly, and nanoparticle assembly for electronic and catalytic applications.

 Robinson's work was featured in the Cornell Chronicle, Physics Today, and R&D. In addition, Robinson has received many awards and distinctions for his research, such as the National Science Foundation Early Career Development Award, Fulbright Scholar, and the R&D 100 Award for his work on nanocrystal solar cells.

-According to Scopus, his publications have received 5404 citations, and his h-index is 26.
+As of Spring 2025, his publications have received 6,945 citations, and his h-index is 38.